bryanmylee/is715-notes/week-2/README.md

 However, arrays will still sequence from smaller to larger addresses.
 Therefore, when overwriting an `int` with a byte stream, we need to write each byte in reverse order.
 We write the LSB first and the MSB last, similar to reading an `int` backwards.

+The memory diagram is arranged as such to coincide with how memory is laid out when reading words from gdb.

 ```
        0x03 0x02 0x01 0x00
 0x00: |    |    |    |    |